-- you clearly identify the information as confidential and explain why we should treat it as confidential - the information is commercially sensitive - disclosing the information would cause unreasonable harm to you or someone else - you provide the information with an understanding that it will stay confidential.
+- disclosing the information would cause unreasonable harm to you or someone else - you provide the information with an understanding that it will stay confidential.

-13.2.
+13.2.2.
 When we may disclose confidential information

 We may disclose confidential information:

 - to our Commonwealth employees and contractors, to help us manage the program effectively - to the Auditor-General, Ombudsman or Privacy Commissioner - to the responsible Minister or Assistant Minister - to a House or a Committee of the Australian Parliament.